 This is also where expertise plays a big role.
 Experts in the field will understand their craft to a level where they can confidently make suggestions on how to optimize your experience, clearly communicate with you and other vendors to ensure your day goes off without a hitch, and run a sustainable business that will deliver consistent results.

-Here's a real world example: We once did a walk-through with a bride and it became clear that the reception was not going to be set up in a way that would be flattering for the couple's photos and video.
-Since we're in the business of making you and your wedding look FIERCE on camera, we knew that things needed to move around.
+Here's a real world example: We once did a walk-through with a bride and it became clear that the reception was going to be set up in a way that was unflattering for the couple's photos and video.
+Since we're in the business of making you and your wedding look totally fab on camera, we knew that things needed to move around.
 We made suggestions to hold the formal dances in a place that would show off the gorgeous, ornate décor, and where speakers of the toasts should stand to make the most of the lighting we had available to us.
 Ultimately, this helped us to create a beautiful film.
 But, we were only able to make these suggestions because of our expertise, and our ability to communicate clearly with the DJ and wedding planner without stepping on toes.
 It's important to hire a videographer that is going to be a team player, and not make other vendor's jobs harder.

 The fact is, company's are run by humans, and humans have real budgets and real financial needs.
 No one type of company is better than the other--it really comes down to the overall experience that you're looking for.

 Style also plays a big role in how a videographer prices their services.
 Higher priced videographers may have either found a style that is in high-demand, or crafted their own unique style that only they can fulfill.
 Depending on the style of the videographer, this might make them in high demand in your area.
 And, considering wedding videographers can only take so many clients a year, a high demand could push videographers to raise their prices.